Next-Generation Immunotherapies

 Dongxing Zha, PhD, CEO, Ypsilon Therapeutics , CEO , Ypsilon Therapeutics

-While traditional antibodies are limited to cell-surface antigens, our next-generation TCR-mimic (TCRm) antibody platform enables targeting of the vast intracellular proteome, allowing us to address tumor-specific targets such as cancer-testis antigens.
-This presentation will detail the engineering strategies used to build the next generation of TCRm T cell engagers, designed to achieve a greater therapeutic window in targeting HLA-peptide complexes, and share recent data on how to overcome challenges in treatment of solid tumors.
+While traditional antibodies are limited to cell-surface antigens, our next-generation TCR-mimic (TCRm) antibody platform enables targeting of the vast intracellular proteome, allowing us to address tumour-specific targets such as cancer-testis antigens.
+This presentation will detail engineering strategies to build next-generation TCRm T cell engagers, designed to achieve a greater therapeutic window in targeting HLA-peptide complexes, and share recent data on how to overcome challenges in treatment of solid tumours.

 BEYOND CHECKPOINT: REPROGRAMMING ANTITUMOUR IMMUNITY